CoboVault/cobo-vault-docs/application/Cobo_Vault_Application_Update_Package_Verification.md

 - `manifest.json` : Upgrade package digest information
 - `serial_*.bin` : Cobo Vault Secure Element upgrade version package
 - `signed.rsa` : Signature for upgrade package

+3. Verify the Signature

+`signed.rsa` is the digital signature of `manifest.json` by SHA1withRSA, you can verify the signature with public key      mentioned above.
+Refer to the code [verify update.zip signature](https://github.com/CoboVault/cobo-vault-cold/blob/3412f499fba0ad0d804dc134b8d6534fb69c82a8/app/src/main/java/com/cobo/cold/update/Checking.java#L77)

 ## Download source code
 - Download the code of the branch corresponding to the official upgrade package version from Github.
 For example, if the official upgrade package version is `V1.1.0`, the corresponding code branch is `V1.1.0-release`.